fongc123/notes/Image Processing/Intensity Transformations.md

 ### Histogram Equalization

-<span style = "color:lightblue">Histogram equalization</span> is a contrast adjustment using the image's original histogram, where the modified image will have an equal number of pixels at each grey level.
+<span style = "color:lightblue">Histogram equalization</span> is a contrast adjustment using the image's original histogram, where the modified image will have an equal number of pixels at each gray level.
 The transformation function $s$ should satisfy the following criteria.
 - $T(r)$ is monotonically increasing
 - $0 \leq T(r) \leq L - 1$ between $0$ and $L-1$ inclusive